ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 #### BIR Cache

-BIR files of the standard library that gets pack in to a distribution are generated during the distribution build time.
+BIR files of the standard library that gets packed into a distribution are generated during the distribution build time.
 The BIR files of the other dependencies will be kept inside the target directory when compiling a Ballerina project.

 #### JAR Cache